KEINance/HTML/README.md

 # HTML
-User Story
+User story:

-as a bootcamp student
-I want the pre-work notes to be structured on a webpage so that I can easilt find and read information
+As a boot camp student, I want the HTML file to include a head element to provide information to the browser so that it can render the page.

-Acceptance Criteria
+Acceptance criteria:

-GIVEN a pre-work study guide website
-WHEN I visit the website in the browser
-THEN I see for boxes titles HTML, CSS, Git, and JavaCScript with associated notes listed
+It is done when I have analyzed and identified <html>, <head>, <meta>, and <title> elements in the index.html file in the prework-study-guide repository.